ericgj/ts/README.md

 ## Usage

-    # Start time
+### Start time
     ts start "Project ABC" "Revise specs"

-    # Stop time
+### Stop time
     ts stop

-    #   and change the description
+and change the description
     ts stop "Revise specs; ran into some questions, wrote back client"

-    #   and adjust the time (in minutes)
+and adjust the time (in minutes)
     ts stop "" -5

-    # Log time already spent
+### Log time already spent
     ts log "Project DEF" "Send data" 35

-    # Cancel current task
+### Cancel current task
     ts cancel

-    # Shift time from current to interrupting task,
+### Shift time
-    # and restart time on current task
     ts shift Meeting "to resolve crisis" 3

-    # Note: run this _after_ the interruption ends to split the time.
-    # In this example, we are saying the interrupting task (Meeting) started 3
-    # minutes after starting the current task.
-So, the time is logged for the
-    # Meeting, minus 3 minutes.
-The current task is then restarted with 3 mins
+Note: run this _after_ the interruption ends to split the time.
+In this example, we are saying the interrupting task (Meeting) started 3 minutes after starting the current task.
+So, the time is logged for the Meeting, minus 3 minutes.
+The current task is then restarted with 3 mins "credit".
-    # "credit".

 ## Installation